deeppavlov/dream/response_selectors/convers_evaluation_based_selector/README.md

 ## Description

 Response Selector is a component selecting final response among the given hypotheses by different skills.

-The Tag- and Evaluation--based Response Selector utilizes a complicated approach which aims to prioritize scripted skills while having an opportunity to provide a system-initiative via so called linking questions that bring conversation to the scripts.
-A final hypotheses could be a combination of a hypotheses and linking question.
+The Tag- and Evaluation--based Response Selector utilizes a complicated approach which aims to prioritize scripted skills while having an opportunity to provide a system-initiative via so-called linking questions that bring conversation to the scripts.
+A final hypothesis could be a combination of a hypothesis and linking question.

 The approach is most suitable for distributions where the most of the responses are implied to be by scripts.

 ### Parameters